SIT: Banking, Finance, and Social Responsibility in Geneva

 During a two-week excursion to Greece, you’ll gain insight about the international 2008–09 financial crisis and examine the impact it had on the country’s financial system and economy.
 You’ll get a first-hand view of the recovery and state of society from Greek and international experts on the ground.
 You’ll also experience the richness of Greek culture, history, and cuisine.

-For further information about the program, including dates and course information, please visit: SIT: Banking, Finance, and Social Responsibility in Geneva
+For further information about the program, including dates and course information, please visit: Spring 2024: Switzerland: Banking, Finance, and Social Responsibility - SIT Study Abroad

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Previous college-level coursework and/or other significant preparation in economics, finance, business administration, or alternatively in public policy, international relations / government / sociology, ethics and social responsibility.

 If you are interested in applying to an SIT program, we strongly advise you to meet with an advisor prior to applying.